Junhao2314/stacsearch/README.md

 # STAC Search Viewer

-A web platform for searching and visualizing STAC (SpatioTemporal Asset Catalog) items from Microsoft Planetary Computer using OpenLayers.
+A web platform for searching and visualizing STAC (SpatioTemporal Asset Catalog) items using OpenLayers.
 This project provides an intuitive map interface that allows users to easily search, browse and analyze various satellite imagery data.

 ## Features